Top 5 New Roof Types to Install in the Pacific Northwest

 Clay, Concrete, or Slate Tile Cons

 • Heavy!
-Roof tiles can crack homes and foundations (I’ve seen it)
+Roof tiles can crack homes and foundations not designed for them (I’ve seen it)

 • Many have poor installation (be sure to hire a professional)

-• Can easily break (HVAC and other workers can break tiles while walking on roof)
+• Can easily break (HVAC and other workers can break tiles while walking on the roof)

-• Tiles come in lots, hard to match later if a few get broken
+• Tiles come in lots that are hard to match later if a few get broken

 5. Cedar Shake Shingle Roofs in the Pacific Northwest

 Beautiful and earthy, wood shake shingles are made from cedar and add a pleasing aesthetic to your home’s curb appeal.
-But can also have a notable downside.
+However, they have notable downsides that have led some Oregon cities to limit their usage.

 Cedar Roof Cost